 - c.
-The item is too large for internal transport by UH-1D/H and UH-60 helicopters. - d.
+The item is too large for internal transport by UH-1-series helicopters. - d.
 The container may be faced either forward or aft for internal air transport.
 (Tiedown diagrams in this manual show the container facing forward.)
-Container center of balance is approximately 51 inches (1.30 m) from the aft end (end of skids); it is marked on the container. - e.
+Container center of balance is approximately 51 inches (1.30 m) from the aft end (end of skids) and is marked on the container.

+- e.
 The container must be inspected for damage other than minor scratches and abrasions.
-If the container is damaged to such an extent that its contents or functions might be affected, the support unit must be notified and a report must be submitted in accordance with chapter 5, AR 50-5.

-- f.
-The latches securing the container cover must be tight. - g.
+If container is damaged to such an extent that its contents or functions might be affected, notify the support unit and submit a report in accordance with chapter 5, AR 50-5. - f.
+Insure that latches securing the container cover are tight. - g.
 If wheeled or roller conveyor sections are not available, the container may be winched on its skids over the shoring. - h.
-Plywood may be used as parking and rolling shoring in place of all or part of the 2- by 12-inch lumber shoring, but not as blocking shoring, as prescribed in paragraph 4-1.
-The plywood shoring must be at least 1⁄2-inch thick and 16 inches wide under each conveyor section to provide required distribution of container weight on helicopter or pod ramp and floor. - i.
+Plywood may be used as parking and rolling shoring in place of all or part of the 2- by 12-inch lumber shoring, except blocking shoring, as prescribed in paragraph 4-1.
+The plywood shoring must be at least %-inch thick and 16 inches wide under each conveyor section to provide required distribution of container weight on helicopter or pod ramp and floor. - i.
 Plywood, 4- by 8-foot by 1⁄2-inch, may be used between container and conveyors, but is not required. - j.
-When web strap tiedown assemblies are attached to the rear of the container, M409, padding must be used to prevent chafing between the tiedown assemblies and the container skid.
+When attaching web strap tiedown assemblies to the rear of the container, M409, padding must be used to prevent chafing between the tiedown assemblies and the container skid.
 Two-inch pressure sensitive tape (NSN 7510-00-663-0196) and cushioning material, cellulosic, longitudinally compressed (NSN 8135-00-808-6446), or suitable substitutes, will be used throughout the tiedown arrangement where abrasion may occur. - k.
-If tiedown points on the container, M409, are too large for direct attachment of the fixed snap hook on the CGU-1/B tiedown device, a shackle or clevis assembly must be used to make the attachment.
+If tiedown points on container, M409, are too large for direct attachment of the fixed snap hook on the CGU-1/B tiedown device, a shackle or clevis assembly must be used to make the attachment.
 The clevis assembly (NSN 1670-00-360-0304), or equivalent, attached to the oversize tiedown point is suitable for the identified purpose. - l.
-The helicopter center of balance must be computed for each load, to include number and location of security personnel.
+The helicopter center-of-balance must be computed for each load to include number and location of security personnel.